edgelesssys/constellation/docs/docs/getting-started/examples/filstash-s3proxy.md

 # Deploying Filestash

 Filestash is a web frontend for different storage backends, including S3.
-It is a useful application to showcase s3proxy in action.
+It's a useful application to showcase s3proxy in action.

 1. Deploy s3proxy as described in [Deployment](../../workflows/s3proxy.md#deployment).
 2. Create a deployment file for Filestash with one pod: